sakaki-/gentoo-on-rpi-64bit/README.md

 * As of version 1.3.1 of the image, an Xfce4 startup service `rpi3-noblank` is active; this prevents the X11 screensaver from blanking the screen when it (i.e., the screensaver) is supposed to be turned off, as this can cause a mysterious 'black screen' (with no obvious way to recover, moving the mouse and keyboard don't work) under the `vc4-{f,}kms-v3d` graphics drivers.

 * As of version 1.3.1 of the image, and as noted earlier, a simple tool, [`pyconfig_gen`](url=https://github.com/sakaki-/pyconfig_gen) has been provided, for easy (GUI-based) update of (a subset of the features contained in) the `/boot/config.txt` file on the RPi3.
 This utility is autostarted on first boot for each user.
 Changes made to the `/boot/config`.txt file using this application are subject to ratification on reboot; if you do not explicitly accept them before a short time limit expires, an automatic reboot under the prior, 'last known good' config is performed.
 This prevents you from locking yourself out by specifying (e.g.) an HDMI mode that is unsupported by your display (as an additional precaution against this particular case, only modes reported as being supported by the currently connected display are presented for selection in the GUI).
 Currently, only a small (but hopefully, useful) subset of the options available may be edited via this application, but this will be increased in future.
 It is still possible to directly edit `/boot/config.txt` via `nano` etc. - the app ignores keys it does not manage.
   * As of v1.5.0 of the image, you can use the `pyconfig_gen` tool to specify settings for a second screen, connected to the HDMI1 port on your Pi4 (these additional settings are ignored on the Pi3, which only has a single HDMI connector).
 To do so, open <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>RPi Config Tool</kbd>, select the <kbd>Second Display</kbd> tab, choose the appropriate settings just as you did for your main (HDMI0) display, then click <kbd>Save and Exit</kbd>, electing to reboot when prompted.
 Once your system comes back up, you can then confirm the settings (if OK),then click the <kbd>Launch Screen Layout Editor</kbd> to start the `arandr` program.
 This tool lets you set the relative rotation and layout of your two screens (side by side, stacked etc.), and you can apply these settings 'live' by clicking on the "green tickmark" toolbar button.
 Once you have a layout you like, you can persist it across reboots, by clicking the "save" toolbar icon (the rightmost one).
 If you save the settings to the location `~/.screenlayout/default.sh`, they will automatically be applied for you at each (graphical) login, for convenience.
+As of version 1.5.2 of the image, you can suppress this automatic application by holding down <kbd>Ctrl</kbd> during graphical startup.

 * <a id="v4l2"></a>As of version 1.4.0 of the image, use of the Pi's hardware video codecs, and (optional) camera module, are both supported, via the [V4L2 framework](https://events.static.linuxfound.org/images/stories/pdf/lceu2012_debski.pdf).
 Two trivial applications (<kbd>Applications</kbd>&rarr;<kbd>Multimedia</kbd>&rarr;<kbd>RPi Camera Live View</kbd>, and <kbd>Applications</kbd>&rarr;<kbd>Multimedia</kbd>&rarr;<kbd>RPi Video Player (HW Codecs)</kbd>) are bundled to help demonstrate these features; a screenshot of these in use (running on an RPi3B+, with an attached Pi camera module v2, in a Pi-Top v1 chassis) is shown below:
   <img src="https://raw.githubusercontent.com/sakaki-/resources/master/raspberrypi/pi3/live-view-v4l2-codecs.jpg" alt="[Demonstrating Camera and Hardware Video Codec Access]" width="800px"/>
   <br>As of v1.5.0 of the image, these tools also work on an RPi4.<br>Given an appropriately patched `ffmpeg` (which is present in >=v1.4.0 of the image), exploiting these features from the command line is very simple - see the [example 'recipes'](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki/Using-the-RPi%27s-Video-Codecs-and-Camera-Module) (which work for both the RPi3 and RPi4) in this project's open [wiki](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki).

+* <a id="mmal"></a>As of version 1.5.2 of the image, (preliminary!)
+MMAL 64-bit userland support has been added, via the inclusion of 6by9's pointer-wrangling [PR#586](https://github.com/raspberrypi/userland/pull/586) into [`media-libs/raspberrypi-userland`](https://github.com/sakaki-/genpi64-overlay/blob/master/media-libs/raspberrypi-userland/files/raspberrypi-userland-1.20191121-64-bit-mmal.patch) (please note, this is an early, cherry-picked merge, so you may experience breakage).
+As a result, tools such as `raspivid` and `raspistill` are bundled with the image (So now if, for example, you have the optional camera module attached, you should be able to issue e.g. `raspivid -v -o test.h264 -t 10000 -g 1`).
+(For those interested, OpenMAX-IL is not yet supported in 64-bit.)
+  * Also from v1.5.2, the `mmal` USE flag for `media-video/ffmpeg` has been turned on, as the necessary support libraries and headers are now present (thanks to the above PR).
+So, for example, you could play back the above `test.h264` file using `ffplay -vcodec h264_mmal -i test.h264` (as well as via e.g. `ffplay -vcodec h264_v4l2m2m -i test.h264` of course, since the V4L2-M2M h/w codec endpoints remain supported too).

 * If you'd like to install [Flatpak](https://en.wikipedia.org/wiki/Flatpak) apps on your RPi, please see [these notes](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki/Install-Flatpak-Applications-on-your-RPi) for further details.

+* As of version 1.5.2 of the image, the [`rpi4-eeprom-updater`](https://github.com/sakaki-/genpi64-overlay/tree/master/dev-embedded/rpi4-eeprom-updater) service has been added, to automate the upgrading of the RPi4's bootloader and VL805 (USB) EEPROM firmware, patterned on the official [rpi-eeprom](http://archive.raspberrypi.org/debian/pool/main/r/rpi-eeprom/) deb.
+This service has no effect on the RPi3.
+For further details, please see [this post](https://www.raspberrypi.org/forums/viewtopic.php?p=1557653#p1557653).

+* Also as of version 1.5.2, the `rpi-onetime-startup` service has been added.
+This runs the script `startup.sh` from the top-level directory of the FAT filesystem in partition 1, if present, on the first boot (after partition resizing), having first disabled itself from future invocation.
+It is particularly intended to allow e.g. initial networking to be configured for users of headless systems, and to that end the bundled `(/boot/)startup.sh` script contains a [number of (commented) examples](https://github.com/sakaki-/genpi64-overlay/blob/master/sys-apps/rpi-onetime-startup/files/startup.sh-2) of configuring the wired and wireless interfaces (using `nmcli`).
+To use, edit the `startup.sh` script (on e.g. a Windows or Linux desktop box) on the microSD card to which you have just written the image, prior to first using the card to boot your headless RPi3/4 (users booting the image on a system with attached mouse, keyboard and monitor do not need to do use this facility of course, since networking can be configured via the GUI, once booted).

+* And also as of version 1.5.2, some of the core Gentoo system paths have changed, in line with [upstream](https://bugs.gentoo.org/378603), as follows (for more details, please see [this post](https://www.raspberrypi.org/forums/viewtopic.php?p=1569964#p1569964)):
+  * `/usr/portage` -> `/var/db/repos/gentoo` (`$PORTDIR`)
+  * `/usr/portage/distfiles` -> `/var/cache/distfiles` (`$DISTDIR`)
+  * `/usr/portage/packages` -> `/var/cache/binpkgs` (`$PKGDIR`)
+  * `/usr/local/portage/<overlay>` -> `/var/db/repos/<overlay>`

 ## <a id="maintnotes"></a>Maintenance Notes (Advanced Users Only) (&darr;[skip](#miscpoints))

 The following are some notes regarding optional maintenance tasks.
 The topics here may be of interest to advanced users, but it is not necessary to read these to use the image day-to-day.

-> NB some of the following notes need updating for the new 1.5.1 image.
+> NB some of the following notes need updating for the new 1.5.2 image.
 I plan to do this shortly.

 ### <a id="revertkernelbin"></a>Optional: Switch Back to a 'Pure' `bcmrpi3_defconfig` / `bcm2711_defconfig` Kernel